wormhole-foundation/wormhole-docs/learn/glossary.md

 ## xAssets

-A chain-and-path agnostic token that exists on a layer outside the blockchain ecosystem and can be used to conduct transactions on any blockchain.
+A chain-and-path agnostic token on a layer outside the blockchain ecosystem that can conduct transactions on any blockchain.

 ## xDapp